HTTP-RPC/Kilo/README.md

 ```

 ## QueryBuilder and ResultSetAdapter
 The `QueryBuilder` class provides a fluent API for programmatically constructing and executing SQL queries.
-For example, given the following table (from the MySQL sample database):
+For example, given the following table from the MySQL sample database:

 ```sql
 create table pet (